knative/eventing/docs/planning/sprintplanning.md

 - A new milestone is created in Github for each 6 weeks release cycle.
 - All features and bugs that are planned for the release cycle are assigned to the milestone for tracking the progress of the release.

-## Pending work and proposed changes:
+> - Based on team feedback we will use GitHub milestone to track release progress.
+We will explore project boards and see if it can be automated with no overhead for engineers and then decide whether to use them or not.
+> - However projects will be used for Epics

+## To explore for improvements in future:
-- Decide estimation technique (story points on fibonacci, t-shirt size etc) - Postponed
+- Decide estimation technique (story points on fibonacci, t-shirt size etc) - We will get to this later if the team feels it is needed.
 - How to automate project boards with Prow and issue labels?
-- Create features and bugs for 0.6 release.
-- Create appropriate templates - (In progress)
-- Create following labels, if they do not exist (in-progress)
-    - kind/feature-request
-    - kind/bug
-    - priority/critical-urgent
-      - Bugs that need to be fixed in current release, irrespective of when they are created.
-    - priority/important-soon
-      - Bugs that need to be fixed in the next release.
-    - priority/important-longterm
-     - Bugs that need to be fixed in next 2-3 releases..
-    - priority/awaiting-more-evidence

-## Future work:
 - If the above process works for next couple of releases and team likes it then we move to a 2 week sprint model rather than 6 weeks.